ciaompe/mastra-ai-news-agent/README.md

 ### Daily Workflow

 1. **Fetch News**: Retrieves top 20 AI articles from NewsAPI using keywords like "artificial intelligence", "machine learning", "AI", and "deep learning"

-2. **Check Duplicates**: Queries the Supabase database to identify articles that haven't been processed yet
+2. **Filter Articles**: Filters out articles that have already been processed by URL or by matching title + publication date
+3. **Verify Relevance**: Verifies if the article is relevant to AI and Machine Learning

-3. **Summarize Articles**: For each new article:
+4. **Summarize Articles**: For each new article:
    - Sends article content to the Summarize Agent
    - Generates a 2-3 sentence summary
-   - Stores article metadata in Supabase

-4. **Send Email**: Compiles all summaries into a beautiful HTML email and sends it via Resend
+5. **Send Email**: Compiles all summaries into a beautiful HTML email and sends it via Resend

 ### Database